Nikola Tesla: Wireless lawsuits

-When World War I broke out, the British cut the transatlantic telegraph cable linking the US to Germany in order to control the flow of information between the two countries.
-They also tried to shut off German wireless communication to and from the US by having the US Marconi Company sue the German radio company Telefunken for patent infringement.
+When World War I broke out, the British cut the transatlantic telegraph cable linking the U.S. to Germany in order to control the flow of information between the two countries.
+They also tried to shut off German wireless communication to and from the U.S. by having the U.S. Marconi Company sue the German radio company Telefunken for patent infringement.
 Telefunken brought in the physicists Jonathan Zenneck and Karl Ferdinand Braun for their defense, and hired Tesla as a witness for two years for $1,000 a month.
-The case stalled and then went moot when the US entered the war against Germany in 1917.
+The case stalled and then went moot when the U.S. entered the war against Germany in 1917.

 In 1915, Tesla attempted to sue the Marconi Company for infringement of his wireless tuning patents.
-Marconi's initial radio patent had been awarded in the US in 1897, but his 1900 patent submission covering improvements to radio transmission had been rejected several times on the grounds that it infringed on other existing patents, including two 1897 Tesla wireless power tuning patents, before it was finally approved in 1904.
-Tesla's 1915 case went nowhere, but in a related case, where the Marconi Company tried to sue the US government over WWI patent infringements, a Supreme Court of the United States 1943 decision restored the prior patents of Oliver Lodge, John Stone, and Tesla.
+Marconi's initial radio patent had been awarded in the U.S. in 1897, but his 1900 patent submission covering improvements to radio transmission had been rejected several times on the grounds that it infringed on other existing patents, including two 1897 Tesla wireless power tuning patents, before it was finally approved in 1904.
+Tesla's 1915 case went nowhere, but in a related case, where the Marconi Company tried to sue the U.S. government over WWI patent infringements, a Supreme Court of the United States 1943 decision restored the prior patents of Oliver Lodge, John Stone, and Tesla.
 The court declared that their decision had no bearing on Marconi's claim as the first to achieve radio transmission, just that since Marconi's claim to certain patented improvements were questionable, the company could not claim infringement on those same patents.